Humboldt-Universität zu Berlin - Department of Social Sciences

 Türkiye and Germany, just as it is the case with other societies globally, face similar social, political, cultural and economic problems and challenges.
 This course aims to approach these problems and challenges from a comparative perspective to highlight differences and similarities.
 Particular attention will be paid to respective social transformations in each country as well as the bilateral relations, linkages, and potentials.

-This course aims to introduce students to the social transformation experience, economic development and governance structures in modern Türkiye.
-Students will be offered both the historical context and a critical review of contemporary developments.
-The continuities and discontinuities of the transformation process will be discussed in an attempt to provide students with the toolkit to study and make sense of future challenges and prospects.
+This course aims to introduce students to the political transformations that modern Türkiye has been undergoing since its foundation.
+Students look into both the historical context and a critical review of contemporary developments.
+The continuities and disruptions of the transformation process will be discussed in an attempt to provide students with the toolkit to understand domestic developments as a foundation of Türkiye's position in the wider neighbourhood.

 Seminar: Social Science Readings in German I